BlockstreamResearch/bip-frost-dkg/README.md

 ### Design

 We assume a network setup in which signers have point-to-point connections to an untrusted coordinator.
-This will enables bandwidth optimizations and is common also in implementations of the signing stage of FROST.
+This will enable bandwidth optimizations and is common also in implementations of the signing stage of FROST.

 The basic building block of ChillDKG is the SimplPedPop protocol (a simplified variant of PedPop), which has been proven to be secure when combined with FROST [CGRS23].
 Besides external secure channels, SimplPedPod depends on an external *equality check protocol*.